matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 - App Engine makes deployment, maintenance, and scalability easy so you can focus on code.
 - Especially suited for building scalable web apps and mobile backends.
+- App Engine offers two environments: standard and flexible.

+#### Quiz

+**1. App Engine is a better choice for a web application than for long-running batch processing.**

+- True.

+**2. App Engine just runs applications; it doesn't offer any services to the applications it runs.**

+- False.

 ### App Engine Standard Environment